 The Sri Lankan government has declared its intention to develop the country as a leading regional aviation, navigation and trading hub in South Asia.
 Therefore, the development of maritime & aviation transportation is at the forefront of the government's infrastructure development agenda.
 The focus of these developments is to expand the capacity and improve the efficiency of existing ports through modernization and construction of new ports and airports in strategic locations.

-Major Sea Port and Airport development projects in progress:
+Major Sea Port and Airport development

 - Colombo South Port Expansion